seanwookahhoong/CMAS-project-for-rehibilitation/Progress.md

 res =  Mci("close music");
 ```
 Boom! you just played a MIDI file!
 Now, in order to play a single note, you have to read the tutorial:)
-Though, one thing the tutorial does not teach you is that you have to use the IEnumerator class in "System.Collections"
+Though, one thing the tutorial does not teach you is that you have to use the IEnumerator class in "System.Collections" to delay rhe time the function is active.
+Let me give you an example, lets say I want to play the note B,

 do a dropdown menu --> change the size of ball and the height of the hoop
 make astetics to make it more real